 Malaysia is divided into Peninsular Malaysia and East Malaysia.
 The Peninsular Malaysia comprises of 11 states with 2 federal territories, Kuala Lumpur and Putrajaya.
 Kuala Lumpur is the capital city of Malaysia while Putrajaya acts as the seat of the federal government.

 East Malaysia is separated from Peninsular Malaysia by the South China Sea.
 The East Malaysia includes 2 states (Sabah and Sarawak on the island of Borneo) with a third federal territory, the island of Labuan.
-In year 2014, the population of Malaysia is estimated at 30.64 million.
+In the beginning of year 2018, the population of Malaysia is estimated at 32 million.